 Participation Agreement

-There are three key components to a successful and healthy collaborative learning community:
+There are four key components to a successful and healthy collaborative learning community:

 • Attendance